FITZALAN HIGH SCHOOL, CARDIFF

 Fitzalan High School, Cardiff

-Austin-Smith:Lord were appointed as part of Kier’s winning team to design the School to RIBA Stage 4 after a mini competition based on Stage 1 information issued by Cardiff Council.
-The Design Team have worked closely with Cardiff City Council and their advisors, as well as the School, throughout the initial phases of the project.
+Austin-Smith:Lord were appointed as part of Kier’s winning team to lead the design for the new Fitzalan High School after a mini competition based on a detailed brief, which called for the provision of a replacement new 11-18 high school at 10FE including 350 post 16 places.
+The Design Team worked closely with Cardiff Council and their advisors, as well as the School, to realise the vision for a sustainable learning community aligned to the new flexible curriculum.

 Jo Kemp, Assistant Headteacher, Fitzalan School